finnlu98/FlightAssistant/README.md

 - **Country preferences**: Pick specific countries you are interested in visiting, and the application will monitor flight prices for you.
 - **Real-time notifications**: Receive alerts when the server finds great deals for your selected destinations.
+- **Bell on top right corner**: Starts blinking red when a good price has been found

 ## Tech Stack